switchbm/claude-redline/README.md

 That's it!
 Claude will automatically open your browser for reviews at the right moments.

-> **Note**: Redline has a 20-minute timeout for reviews.
-Take your time reviewing documents thoroughly - the browser will stay open until you click "Submit Review".
+> **Note**: Redline has no timeout - take as long as you need.
+The browser will stay open until you click "Submit Review".

 ---